fontaine618/aMTM/README.md

 ## References

+Andrieu, C. and Thoms, J. (2008).
+"A tutorial on adaptive MCMC".
+Statistics and computing, 18:4, 343-373.

+Craiu, R.V. and Lemieux., C. (2007).
+"Acceleration of the multiple-try Metropolis algorithm using antithetic and stratifed sampling".
+Statistics and computing, 17:2, 109.

-Fontaine, S. and Bédard, M. (2019) *Adaptive Multiple-Try Metropolis Algorithm*.
+Fontaine, S. and Bedard, M. (2020+).
+"An adaptive multiple-try Metropolis algorithm".
 To be submitted.

+Haario, H., Saksman, E., Tamminen, J. et al. (2001).
+"An adaptive Metropolis algorithm".
+Bernoulli, 7:2, 223-242.

-Helske, J. (2018) *Robust Adaptive Metropolis Algorithm*, R package version 0.1.0-1.
-URL: http://github.com/helske/ramcmc.
+Helske, J. (2018). "ramcmc: Robust Adaptive Metropolis Algorithm".
+R package version 0.1.0-1, \url{http://github.com/helske/ramcmc}.

+Liu, J.S., Liang, F. and Wong, W.H.
+(2000).
+"The Multiple-Try Method and Local Optimization in Metropolis Sampling".
+Journal of the American Statistical Association, 95:449, 121-134.

+Vihola, M. (2012).
+"Robust adaptive Metropolis algorithm with coerced acceptance rate".
+Statistics and Computing, 22:5, 997-1008.